mahdieh1/PeakCNV/README.md

 ```
 Alternatively, the package may downloaded from Github and installed in R:
 ```
-# Clone/download MutSpot into the current working dirctory with the following command: git clone https://github.com/mahdieh1/PeakCNV.git
+# Clone/download PeakCNV into the current working dirctory with the following command: git clone https://github.com/mahdieh1/PeakCNV.git
 ```